Required for all UG students admitted 2025-26 onward

 Advanced standing, course exemption or credit transfer applications are not applicable to AILT1001.

 Enrollment will be rejected by SIS if there is a timetable clash.
 Please consider registering for other available subclasses that do not conflict with your schedule.
-There are three subclasses offered in Semester One and three in Semester Two.
+There are 3 subclasses offered in Semester One and 4 in Semester Two.